sagyas/HTTP-server/README.md

 # HTTP-server

-HTTP server implemented with python 2.7 on Linux.
+HTTP server written in python 2.7 on Linux.

 ## Installation